mandubian/codenets/README.md

 # CodeNets

+> Code is currently under heavy work so it's not stable but all the principles are there.

-> My own playground to play with PLP (Programming Language Processing) datasets & Deep Learning
+_My own playground to play with PLP (Programming Language Processing) datasets & Deep Learning_

 In this repository, I want to study **_PLP_, programming languages processing** (searching, modifying, generating, translating my code...) using AI techniques like Deep Learning.